-Changes in technology marked the coming up of computer era and there are many Operating Systems available such as Windows, Mac, Linux etc. for the operation.
-The changes have brought new face for criminal activities and consequently to the investigation as well.
+Changes in technology marked the coming up of the computer era and there are many Operating Systems available such as Windows, Mac, Linux etc. for the operation.
+The changes have brought a new face to criminal activities and consequently to the investigation as well.
 For a clean closing of an investigation, it is important to know more about the platforms that come in use.
-Apple systems are always a unique company for the users because of its performance and security.
-The scale shows that in crime labs around 5-10 percent of the systems are Mac OS X. Suppose, if the criminal activities carried out has a great involvement of these OS then, a study of these systems is essential in the way of investigation.
-This blog presents you Mac OS X forensics analysis; helps in collecting the pieces of evidence out, make you aware of the locations of files.
+Apple systems are always a unique company for the users because of their performance and security.
+The scale shows that in crime labs around 5-10 per cent of the systems are Mac OS X. Suppose, if the criminal activities carried out have a great involvement of these OS then, a study of these systems is essential in the way of investigation.
+This blog presents you with Mac OS X forensics analysis; helps in collecting the pieces of evidence, and makes you aware of the locations of files.

-Here, the discussion is done from the very basic itself.
+Here, the discussion is done from a very basic itself.

 /System/Library/CoreServices/SystemVersion.plist

-Chrome is one of the browsers that have gained a great attention of the users.
-People use these to surf through the web.
-By analyzing the information stored in the folder, an investigator can collect the evidence.
+Chrome is one of the browsers that have gained the great attention of the users.
+People use these to surf the web.
+So, by analyzing the information stored in the folder, an investigator can collect the evidence.
 From the folder, agents will get details of

 Location is;

-Safari is meant to be the default browser of Mac OS X. Like the other browsers, people also are fond of using this browser as well and from the ‘History’ file maintained, a forensic agent can dig out the evidence.
+Safari is the default browser of Mac OS X. Like the other browsers, people also are fond of using this browser as well and from the ‘History’ file maintained, a forensic agent can dig out the evidence.
 The history recorded can be found from ‘History.plist’.

 The information on the last session browsed is provided under the LastSession.plist file located at;